deyman9/AI-Meld-Report-Generator/README.md

-# Meld Report Generator
+# Meld AI Report Generator

-An AI-powered valuation report generation platform for Meld Valuation.
-Automates the creation of 409A and ASC 718 valuation reports by combining Excel model data, AI-generated narratives, and custom templates.
+An AI-powered section generator for valuation reports.
+Generates the narrative sections of 409A and Gift & Estate (59-60) valuation reports, outputting a clean Word document with all sections ready for copy/paste into your templates.

+## What It Does

+Instead of generating complete reports from templates, this tool generates the **hard-to-write narrative sections**:

+- **Company Overview** - AI-researched company description
+- **Industry Outlook** - AI-generated industry analysis with citations
+- **Economic Outlook** - Pulled from your quarterly outlook documents
+- **Valuation Analysis** - Narratives for each approach (GPC, M&A, Income, Backsolve)
+- **Conclusion & Weighting** - Explanation of weighting rationale
+- **Review Notes** - Flags for items needing attention

+The output is a Word document with clearly labeled sections that you can copy into your existing report templates.

 ## Features

-- **409A & ASC 718 Reports**: Generate comprehensive valuation reports
-- **Excel Model Parsing**: Automatically extract data from valuation Excel models
+- **Excel Model Parsing**: Automatically extracts company name, valuation date, approaches, values, weights, DLOM, and notes
-- **AI-Powered Narratives**: Use Claude AI to generate professional report sections
+- **AI-Powered Narratives**: Uses Claude AI to generate professional report sections
-- **Template System**: Customize report structure and formatting
-- **Voice Input**: Record and transcribe company notes using browser audio
+- **Style Matching**: Upload example reports for the AI to match your writing style
-- **Background Processing**: Generate reports asynchronously with status updates
+- **Background Processing**: Generate sections asynchronously with progress updates
-- **Email Notifications**: Receive alerts when reports are ready
+- **Email Notifications**: Receive alerts when sections are ready
-- **Economic Outlook Integration**: Include relevant market conditions
+- **Economic Outlook Integration**: Pull from stored quarterly outlook documents
+- **30-Day Data Retention**: Automatic cleanup of old engagements

 ## Tech Stack